How do you get a patent for an idea?

 Don’t Go Crazy.
 Share Only what was Filed.

-Yes, the freedom of having a patent pending status is exciting, and relieving – but you can’t go flapping your gums about everything.
 You must only disclose to 3rd parties what you filed in the patent application.

-This means, that any improvements you’ve come across, any potential new applications, or alternative embodiments you have come across in user studies, or feedback from customers MUST REMAIN CONFIDENTIAL.
+This means that any improvements you’ve come across, any potential new applications, or alternative embodiments you have come across in user studies, or feedback from customers MUST REMAIN CONFIDENTIAL.

 You should treat each improvement (no matter how subtle) as close to your chest as a new invention (because it may very well be).